Baseline Food Approach

 Method

-1. Sauté mushrooms: Add mushrooms to a wide pan over medium heat.
-Add small splashes of water as needed.
-Stir in ⅛ tsp salt + parsley.
-Sauté 5–7 minutes until softened and reduced.
+1. Sauté mushrooms: Add the mushrooms to a wide pan over medium heat.
+Add 4 tbsp water.
+Stir in the sea salt and dried parsley.
+Sauté 5–7 minutes until the mushrooms are softened and reduced.

-2. Add tahini: Stir in tahini and cook 1–2 minutes to coat the mushrooms.
+2. Add tahini: Stir in the tahini and cook 1–2 minutes to coat the mushrooms.

-4. Thicken: In a small bowl, whisk 4tbsp cornflour/cassava with 8tbsp cold water to make a slurry.
+4. Thicken: In a small bowl, whisk the cornflour or cassava flour with 8 tbsp cold water to make a slurry.
 Pour in slowly while stirring.
 Simmer 2–4 minutes until thickened.

-5. Finish: Add ¼ tsp salt (adjust to taste).
+5. Finish: Add the sea salt and adjust to taste.
 Remove from heat once creamy.

 Body & Sensory Notes